 - InCopy HTML Conversion.
 For converting HTML articles to text so that editing is possible in InDesign or InCopy.

-- PHP Preview and Meta Data.
+- PHP Preview.
 For generating previews for JPG, PNG, and GIF images. also reads basic metadata of uploaded files, such as the file size.

 - Sips Preview.
-For using a Sips command for preview generation.
+(Not available in Studio Server 10.27.0 or higher) For using a Sips command for preview generation.